Multi-Agent-LLMs/mallm/README.md

 - If a configuration is invalid or encounters an error during execution, the batch processor will skip to the next run.
 - The process continues until all runs have been attempted.

-### Error Handling

-- The batch executor is designed to be robust against various types of errors:
-  - Invalid JSON configuration files
-  - Missing required fields in a configuration
-  - Errors during the execution of individual runs
-- Any errors encountered will be reported in the console output, but will not stop the entire batch process.

 ### Tips

 - Place settings that are common to most or all runs in the `common` section to reduce repetition.